sidney-eliot/3d-artists-handbook/README.md

 ### Obsidian - Method 2
 You will need [Obsidian](https://obsidian.md/), which is a completely free note-taking software/ app available on Windows, Mac, Linux, Android, iOS and iPadOS.

-**1.** Download the zip (and unzip) or clone the repository from the [v4 branch](https://github.com/sidney-eliot/3d-artists-handbook/tree/v4) (Click `<> Code` then click `Download ZIP`)<br>
+**1.** Download the repository as a zip and unzip it (Click `<> Code` then click `Download ZIP`)

-**2.** Open Obsidian and click `Open folder as vault`.
-Then navigate to the "3d-artist-handbook" folder you just downloaded and select the "content" folder inside of it.
-This will open the "content" folder in Obsidian and all the pages will be there for you to read.<br>
+**2.** Open Obsidian and click `Open folder as vault` and select the "_content_" folder located at "_3d-artist-handbook/src/content_".

-**3.** _(optional)_ If you want to do this in a more clean way, then create a folder called "Offline_3D-Artists-Handbook".
-Then open the "3d-artist-handbook" you just downloaded from GitHub, and copy and paste the files inside the "content" folder to the "Offline_3D-Artists-Handbook".
+**3.** _(optional step)_ If you want to do this in a more clean way, then create a folder called "Offline_3D-Artists-Handbook", move the files from "_3d-artist-handbook/src/content_" to the newly create folder and open that folder instead in Obsidian.

+### Technical Details of File Structure
+All of the handbooks pages and images are inside of the "_src/content_" folder.
+Other than that, the quartz folder as well as the files: quartz.config.ts, quartz.layout.ts, tsconfig.json are responsible for the layout and style of the handbook website.

 ---